 **Important Update**

-The U.S. Environmental Protection Agency recently published a final rule reclassifying the Missouri portion of the St. Louis ozone nonattainment area from Moderate to Serious nonattainment for the 2015 ozone standard.
-This action changed and added new permitting requirements that became effecting in the nonattainment area on Dec.
-31, 2024
+The U.S. Environmental Protection Agency published a final rule reclassifying the Missouri portion of the St. Louis ozone nonattainment area from Moderate to Serious nonattainment for the 2015 ozone standard.
+On June 6, 2025, the U.S. Court of Appeals for the Eighth Circuit issued an order granting Missouri’s motion to stay the effectiveness of EPA’s final rule, which changed and added new permitting requirements.
+While the stay is in effect, the moderate nonattainment area permitting requirements will remain in place.
+For more information, please review the document below.